Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

 \end{theorem}

-The proof of Theorem \ref{TM:inner_bound} is given in Section \ref{SUBSEC:inner_proof} and relies on a leakage-adaptive Marton-like code construction.
+The proof of Theorem \ref{TM:inner_bound} is given in Section \ref{SUBSEC:inner_proof} and uses a leakage-adaptive Marton-like code construction.
 Rate-splitting is first used to decompose each private message $M_j$, $j=1,2$, into a public part $M_{0j}$ and a private part $M_{jj}$.
-A Marton code with an extra layer of bins is then constructed while treating $(M_0,M_{10},M_{20})$ as a public message and $M_{jj}$, for $j=1,2$, as private message $j$.
-The double-binning of the private message codebooks permits joint encoding (outer layer) and to control the total rate leakage to the other user (inner layer).
+A Marton codebook with an extra layer of bins is then constructed while treating $(M_0,M_{10},M_{20})$ as a public message and $M_{jj}$, for $j=1,2$, as private message $j$.
+The double-binning of the private messages permits joint encoding (outer layer) and controlling the total rate leakage to the other user (inner layer).
+In contrast to the classic Marton coding scheme \cite{ElGamal_Martonbound_1981} that employes a JTE, we execute joint encoding by means of the likelihood encoder from \eqref{EQ:lemma_likelihood_encoder}.
+Doing so doesn't affect the reliability analysis (as the likelihood encoder chooses jointly typical pairs of codewords with high probability), but it is of consequence for analysing the leakage rate.

 The leakage analysis takes into account the rate leaked due to the decoding of the public message by both users.
 Also, additional leakage occurs due to the joint encoding process, which introduces correlation between the private message codewords.
-Accounting for the latter is the main difficulty in the leakage analysis; we treat this by relating the bin sizes in the inner and outer coding layers.
+We account for the latter by relating the bin sizes in the inner and outer coding layers to the rate of the public parts $M_{10}$ and $M_{20}$.
+The leakage analysis relies heavily on the structure of the likelihood encoder that lets us establish several crucial properties of our random coding experiment.
+The main challenge is showing that the induced marginal distribution describing the choice of the private message codewords is approximately uniform.
+This follows by virtue of the Uniform Approximation Lemma (Lemma \ref{LEMMA:uniform_approx}).